Earth Day 2023

 Inspiration

 Even though the book made me quite depressed about the state of species across the Earth, the book was very inspiring.
 It inspired me to feature this review of the book, to read more on the topics, and to write future posts on the subject.
-Corwin offered hope at every turn in the book and that is why I loved the book.
+Corwin offered hope at every turn.

-Bald eagle nest.
+Bald eagle feeding a baby eagle in a large nest.
 Image by skeeze from Pixabay.

 Image by skeeze from Pixabay.